powerjg/gem5/TESTING.md

 ./main.py run --optimization opt --optimization fast
 ```

-You can also specify "and" between different types of tags by sepcifying more than one type on the command line.
+You can also specify "and" between different types of tags by specifying more than one type on the command line.
 For instance, this will only run tests with both the "X86" and "opt" tags.

 ```shell
 ./main.py run --isa X86 --optimization opt
 ```

+# Binary test applications

+The code for test binaries can be found in ``tests/test-progs``.
+Here, there's one directory per test application.
+The source code is under the ``source`` directory.

+You may have a ``bin`` directory as well.
+The ``bin`` directory is automatically created when running the test case that uses the test binary.
+The binary is downloaded from the gem5 servers the first time it is referenced by a test.

+## Updating the test binaries

+The test infrastructure should check with the gem5 servers to ensure you have the latest binaries.
+However, if you believe your binaries are out of date, simply delete the ``bin`` directory and they will be re-downloaded to your local machine.

+## Building (new-style) test binaries

+In each ``src/`` directory under ``tests/test-progs``, there is a Makefile.
+This Makefile downloads a docker image and builds the test binary for some ISA (e.g., Makefile.x86 builds the binary for x86).
+Additionally, if you run ``make upload`` it will upload the binaries to the gem5 server, if you have access to modify the binaries.
+*If you need to modify the binaries for updating a test or adding a new test and you don't have access to the gem5 server, contact a maintainer (see MAINTAINERS).*

 # If something goes wrong